mbr/ecstatic/README.rst

    path or
 2. Has a ``root`` section with no match present.

-Any other section is ignored for matching paths.
+Any other section is ignored.

 match-Sections
 ~~~~~~~~~~~~~~

 Any section that contains a ``match``-key must also contain an ``fspath``-key.
-If the URL path matches the expression given, ``fspath`` is substituted for it.
+If the URL path matches the expression given, ``fspath`` is interpolated as a
+format string, with positional arguments from the expression (missing groups
+are empty strings instead of ``None``).

-The section must still contain a ``root``-entry, which is used to jail paths.
+The section must still contain a ``root``-entry, also a format string, which is
+used to jail paths.

 root-Sections